 Fiber-cement siding comes factory-painted or primed and ready for painting on site.
 You can paint it with 100% acrylic latex paint.
 Looking at the offerings from James Hardie, you’ll find that standard factory colors are not particularly dark, but they do not place a limit on what colors you can apply, nor warranty their product for third-party paints.
 I’ve designed projects with James Hardie panels that were painted black with no problems.
-A 10-ft. plank of James Hardie fiber-cement siding that experiences a 100°F change in temperature could see up to 0.54 in. in dimensional change.
+A 10-ft. plank of James Hardie fiber-cement siding that experiences a 100°F change in temperature could see up to 0.0804 in. (just under 3/32-in) in dimensional change.
 This can be accommodated during installation, and paint should be able to flex that much with no trouble, but it’s a large enough change that you should plan for it.

 Wood siding installed over a ventilated rainscreen can last a very long time, and with occasional recoating, a stained or painted surface applied to a durable species of wood can last at least 100 years.
 Of course, rot-prone wood or siding without a rainscreen will not fare nearly as well.
 Wood moves with changes in moisture, which is why a rainscreen gap is so important, but despite popular belief, it hardly moves with temperature changes.
 Our theoretical 10-ft. board would move about 1⁄32 in. over a 100°F change in temperature.